James Long Company

 - STREAM: Core software package for data acquisition plus continuous

-acquisition option (80 channels) with real-time display of data being acquired.
+acquisition option (80 channels) with real-time display of data being

-- M-12: 16 channel 200 kHz burst mode data acquisition board,
+- 64 channel data acquisition

-- H-12: 16 channel 400 kHz burst mode data acquisition board,
+- 128 channel data acquisition

 - Audio tone detector: Audio tone detector with peak reading meter for